 - 1. General.
 Consistent with the Company's pay for performance philosophy and in order to more closely align the interests of management with the interests of investors, a portion of your Phantom Units will vest based on PAA's total shareholder return ("TSR") compared to the TSR of a peer group as described below.
 TSR, which will be calculated using data from Bloomberg, is a primary long-term measure of PAA's performance. - 2.
 Vesting and Payout.
 As soon as administratively feasible following the close of the three-year period ending on June 30, 2025 (the "Performance Period"), the Compensation Committee shall determine and certify the TSR Payout Percentage (as defined below).
 The Compensation Committee shall make such determination based on a scaled payout range of between 0% and 200% as provided in the table below (the specific payout percentage is referred to as the "TSR Payout Percentage") based on PAA's TSR ranking at the end of the Performance Period compared to the TSR ranking of the various companies included in the PAA Peer Group described below.
 If PAA's absolute TSR is within 50 basis points of the TSR of one or more peer group comparators (i.e., 50 basis points higher or lower), PAA and such comparator(s) shall be deemed to have the same rank and the TSR Payout Percentage shall be equal to the average of the TSR Payout Percentages associated with the relevant rankings as set forth in the table below.
-If PAA's absolute TSR at the end of the Performance Period is less than 0% and the TSR Payout Percentage is greater than 100%, (i) a TSR Payout Percentage equal to or greater than 125% will be reduced by 25 gross percentage points, and (ii) a TSR Payout Percentage between 100% and 125% will be reduced to 100%.
+If PAA's absolute TSR at the end of the Performance Period is less than 0% and the TSR Payout Percentage is greater than 125% will be reduced by 25 gross percentage points, and (ii) a TSR Payout Percentage to 100%.
 The number of Tranche 2 Phantom Units vesting will be determined by multiplying your target number of Tranche 2 Phantom Units by the TSR Payout Percentage as certified by the Compensation Committee.
 If the resulting amount includes a fraction, it will be rounded down to the nearest whole number.